- The LGBTQ+ community consists of lesbian, gay, bisexual, transgender, and queer (or questioning) individuals.

 - Lack of self-esteem

-You might notice that many of the items listed above are rooted in mental illness.
-That’s because there is a huge mental health disparity among the LGBTQ+ community.
+As you can see in the mental health issues listed above, there is huge mental health disparity among the LGBTQ+ community.
 These individuals are more likely to suffer from a mental health condition.
-Consider a few statistics:
+Consider a few statistics from Mental Health America:

-- LGBTQ+ individuals are more than twice as likely to develop a mental illness at some point in their lifetime.
+- LGBTQ+ individuals are three times more likely to experience a mental health condition.

-- People in the LGBTQ+ community are 2.5 times more likely to suffer from depression, anxiety, and substance abuse.
+- The LGBTQ+ community is 2.5 times more likely to experience depression, anxiety, and substance abuse.

-Counseling can help individuals in the LGBTQ+ community to address these challenges, from the mental illnesses they may struggle with to the other issues prevalent among this group.
-Let’s talk about how.
+Counseling can help the LGBTQ+ community to address these challenges, from the mental illness(es) they may struggle with to other life issues like building relationships with others and talking to loved ones about their sexual orientation and identity.

 - What are your interests?